unllamas/lightning-pos/README.md

 ### Prerequisites

-- Node.js 18+ and npm/yarn
+- Node.js 18+ and npm
 - Git

 ### Installation

-This project uses [pnpm](https://pnpm.io/) to install dependencies and run scripts.
+This project uses npm to install dependencies and run scripts.

 1. Clone the repository:
 ```bash